 On April 12, 2021 Discovery Harbour announced that Newcrest's planned activities include a geophysical program encompassing a 675 line kilometre drone airborne magnetic survey, a 250 station ground gravity survey and a 45 line kilometre audio band magnetotellurics (AMT) resistivity survey.
 It is intended that geologic and alteration sampling and mapping will also be undertaken with a soil geochemical sampling program.
-The intended outcome of this program is to identify potential drill targets for testing this calendar year.
+The intended outcome of this program was to identify potential drill targets for testing.

 On July 14, 2021 the Company announced that Newcrest, a wholly owned subsidiary of Newcrest Mining Limited, provided the initial results of its program on the Fortuity 89 property.
-A number of potential targets have been identified.
+A number of potential targets were identified.

 On October 28, 2021 the Company announced that Newcrest provided details of its planned drill program at Fortuity 89, Nevada.
-Subject to drill rig availability and potential impacts from COVID-19, Newcrest plans to drill a minimum of eight drill holes and 3,400 metres beginning in January, 2022 to test a series of low sulphidation epithermal gold targets on Fortuity 89.
-Newcrest completed a successful initial exploration program in the spring which included a geophysical program encompassing a 675 line kilometre drone airborne magnetic survey, a 250 station ground gravity survey and a 45 line kilometre audio band magnetotellurics (AMT) resistivity survey as well as geological and alteration mapping and sampling with a soil geochemical program (see news release July 14, 2021).
+On January 24, 2022 the Company announced that Newcrest commenced a drill program on Fortuity 89.
+Subject to drill rig availability and potential impacts from COVID-19, Newcrest planned to drill a minimum of eight drill holes and a total of 3,400 metres to test a series of low sulphidation epithermal gold targets.
+Five reverse circulation drill holes have been completed for 1,663 metres targets (see news release dated April 28, 2022).
+Samples have been submitted by Newcrest for assay in order to make further decisions on next steps.
+Newcrest completed a successful initial exploration program in the spring of 2021 which included a geophysical program encompassing a 675 line kilometre drone airborne magnetic survey, a 250 station ground gravity survey and a 45 line kilometre audio band magnetotellurics (AMT) resistivity survey as well as geological and alteration mapping and sampling with a soil geochemical program (see news release July 14, 2021).
 The three geophysical surveys showed anomalies consistent between each different geophysical method and the geological and alteration mapping, establishing promising drill targets.
 The drill targets are proximal to the very limited outcrop and extend into the large plain overlain by a gravel cover.
 Newcrest's program was designed to evaluate the limited outcrop and provide interpreted extrapolations of the geological and structural mineralization controls, which are prospective for concealed low sulphidation epithermal gold mineralization below the shallow unconsolidated alluvial gravels.

 The Company and Newcrest also agreed to extend the date when Newcrest must elect to proceed to the next phase of the Fortuity 89 Option/Joint Venture agreement from March 9, 2022 to August 15, 2022.
 Newcrest agreed to pay and has paid US\$25,000 in consideration for the Company granting the extension.
-The drill program has been delayed to provide sufficient time to secure a suitable drill rig and effectively carry out the full drill program.
+The extension was due to delays beginning the drill program in order to secure a suitable drill rig and effectively carry out the full drill program.